sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 **I2C algorithms** are used to communicate with devices when the driver requests to write or read data from the device.
 They are represented by the structure `i2c_algorithm` which allows you to define function pointers that can write I2C messages (`master_xfer`) or SMBus messages (`smbus_xfer`).

+the `i2c_algorithm` abstracts the I2C bus transaction interface, where trnasaction means a tranfer, such a read or write operations.

 ### I2C Adapter
 There are multiple buses on the board and each bus is represented to Linux by a `struct i2c_adapter` (include/linux/i2c.h)